Yaakov Chaim Sofer

-Yaakov Chaim Sofer (1870–1939) (Hebrew: יעקב חיים סופר) was a Sephardi rabbi, Kabbalist, Talmudist and posek.
-He is the author of Kaf Hachaim, a work of halakha that he came to be known by.
+Yaakov Chaim Sofer (יעקב חיים סופר; 1870-1939) was a Sephardic rabbi, kabbalist, talmudist and poseq.
+He is the author of Kaf Hakhaim, a work of halakha.

 Biography

 Sofer was born in Baghdad, Ottoman Iraq.
-He studied the Torah under Abdallah Somekh and the Ben Ish Hai.
-In 1904, he journeyed to Ottoman Palestine together with colleagues Sadqa Hussein and the Asei HaYa'ar in order to meet with the Rishon LeZion, known as the Yisa Berakha, and to pray at the graves of the righteous.
+He studied the Torah under Abdallah Somekh and the Yosef Hayyim.
+In 1904, he journeyed to the Ottoman Palestine together with colleagues Sadqa Hussein and the Asei HaYa'ar to meet with the Hakham Bashi, Yaakov Shaul Elyashar, and to pray at the graves of the righteous.
 After visiting Jerusalem, he decided to settle there permanently.
-He studied in the Bet El yeshiva in the Old City of Jerusalem, well known for the study of kabbalah.
-In 1909 he moved to the newly founded Shoshanim leDavid yeshiva.
+He studied in the yeshiva of Beit El Synagogue in the Old City of Jerusalem, well known for the study of kabbalah.
+In 1909, he moved to the newly founded Shoshanim leDavid yeshiva.
 It was here that he composed his works.

 Sofer authored several works of halakha and aggadah.
 His books are known for discussing the original traditions of Iraqi Jews.